tara rokpa therapy

 Akong Rinpoche

 He also wanted to find ways of helping with the inevitable stresses and strains of modern living.
 This was when the notion of therapy began to emerge in his work.
 Having appreciated the value of his own training, he began to develop exercises designed to help others overcome their difficulties and reach a level of maturity of mind that would enable them to accept and face their situations in life.
+The first Tara Rokpa Therapy groups using Rinpoche’s methods were started in 1984-5.

 During this time Edie Irwin became involved.
 Her previous training had been equally focused on Buddhist and Western therapy.
 Throughout the 1980s alongside Akong Rinpoche, she began presenting these methods in the UK and Ireland, Europe, USA and Canada, Southern Africa and Australia.
 People from all backgrounds and cultures found something of true value in the work.
 From these experiences Tara Rokpa Therapy began to take shape.